ying-teaching/rn/docs/ch02/README.md

 [React](https://reactjs.org/) is a JavaScript library for **building user interfaces**.
 It is a component-based framework that simplifies Web development.
 A component is a reusable, composable UI construct that consists of low level HTML elements, CSS styles and JavaScript functions.

 [React Native](https://reactnative.dev/) combines the best parts of mobile app native development with React for building cross-platform user interfaces.
 It extends the React web-based UI to run in Web, smart phones (iOS and Android) and desktops.
+In the future, the list may include game consoles, TVs and more.

 A web page has three parts: data, style and behaior.